LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/StatisticsSyllabus.md

 Instructor:

-Number of hours: 24 hours of classes over one month, 16 hours of training
+Number of hours: 24 hours of classes over six weeks, 16 hours of training

 Number of ECTS: to be defined